-Determination S10: Investors Subscribing for Convertible Notes in Company and Units in Unit Trust
+Determination S13: Investors Subscribing for Convertible Notes in Company and Units in Unit Trust

-This determination may be cited as "Determination S10:Investors Subscribing for Convertible Notes in Company and Units in Unit Trust".
+This determination may be cited as "Determination S13: Investors Subscribing for Convertible Notes in Company and Units in Unit Trust".

-- 1. Explanation (which does not form part of the determination) - (1) This determination applies to holders of Convertible Notes denominated in New Zealand Dollars issued by ABC Limited ("the Issuer") and Units in the XYZ Unit Trust ("the Unit Trust").
+- 1. Explanation (which does not form part of the determination) - (1) This determination rescinds and replaces Determination S10: Investors Subscribing for Convertible Notes in Company and Units in Unit Trust made by the Commissioner on 18 June 1998.
+This determination differs from Determination S10 by: - defining the term "distribution" for the purposes of the determination; - clarifying the nature of the wider financial arrangement; and - clarifying the scope of the determination. - (2) This determination applies to holders of Convertible Notes denominated in New Zealand Dollars issued by ABC Limited ("the Issuer") and Units in the XYZ Unit Trust ("the Unit Trust").